-It is tempting for readers of certain late-twentieth-century literary theorists to take their style to be representative of the broader French literary and philosophical tradition.
+It is tempting for readers of certain late 20th-century literary theorists to take their style to be first of all homogeneous - which is not the case - and second, to be representative of the broader French literary and philosophical tradition.
 The circumlocutory, digressive, detailed writings that come to mind were often produced with the express intention of undermining the rationalist tradition of clarity.
 'What is not clear is not French' is the famous dictum from Antoine Rivarol, and more recent characterizations of French style have seen it as a 'grey pencil' (Hippolyte Taine) or a 'piano without pedals' (Gide).22 According to such views, writing in French is able to express thought efficiently and with a minimum of fuss, leaving overwhelming detail or soggy sentimentality to English, German, or Italian literature and thought.
 Such characterizations of course have no intrinsic value; but they do have value insofar as they shape the formation and reception of literary works.
 Albert Camus, for instance, is discussed by Barthes primarily in terms of stylistic classicism.23 These are the discussions we must explore in order to see how Barthes implements and expands some of the thinking of rhetoric seen above.